bugzilla/bugzilla/docs/en/rst/api/core/v1/general.rst

 :ref:`rest_single_bug`.
 However, authenticating yourself allows you to see non-public information, for example, a bug that is not publicly visible.

-There are two ways to authenticate yourself:
+There are several ways to authenticate yourself:

 **API Keys**

 You can specify ``Bugzilla_api_key`` or simply ``api_key`` as an argument to any call, and you will be logged in as that user if the key is correct and has not been revoked.
 You can set up an API key by using the :ref:`API Keys tab <api-keys>` in the Preferences pages.

 API keys may also be requested via :ref:`Authentication Delegation <auth-delegation>`.